In this post, you'll learn what you need to know to write a personalised care plan.

 From there, you can add tasks which will help the client achieve those outcomes.
 You can add your own notes to each one, which make them really person centred, and you can see in real time when they’ve been completed.

-Focus on what the person can do (rather than what they can’t)
+Focus on what the person can do

 When planning for home care, you’ll need to specify whether or not a person can physically do something, so your team can assist appropriately.
 But in order to make a care plan person centred, you’ll need to speak with your clients to gauge what they can do, and what they would like to do.
 Whilst it may be clear that they cannot walk unaided, they may get great satisfaction from choosing how they dress, or the activities they enjoy.
 By focusing on their strengths, you can build a care plan that helps to support their goals.